 Data courtesy of Dr. Bo Sun at ShanghaiTech

-1 Time-lapse images comparing the times to relaxation of protein droplets consisting of wild type (WT), RAC-depleted (ΔhnRAC1), or RAC-mutated (D214V) during optical tweezer-induced droplet fusion.
+Figure 1: Time-lapse images comparing the times to relaxation of protein droplets consisting of wild type (WT), RAC-depleted (ΔhnRAC1), or RAC-mutated (D214V) during optical tweezer-induced droplet fusion.
 Highlighted images indicate the time point of droplet fusion.
 Image source: Gui et al, Nature Communications, 2019 (CC BY).

 The cellular environment contains macromolecules that can change the molecular and structural properties of the cell in a concentration-dependent manner.
 To understand how molecular crowding affects phase behaviors, researchers tested the fusion properties of protein droplets at different concentrations of model molecular crowder.

+Using the polyethylene glycol PEG8000 as a model structure, researchers from the Banerjee lab measured the concentration-dependent effect of molecular crowders on the properties of FUS protein droplets.
 They moved one of two trapped FUS droplets towards the other at a constant velocity and timed their fusion (time-to-relaxation) at different PEG8000 concentrations.

-While the absence of PEG8000 crowders resulted in a fast droplet fusion (about 200 ms/μm), the presence of 150 mg/ml PEG8000 almost arrested the condensation (Figure 2).
+While the absence of PEG8000 crowders resulted in a fast droplet fusion (about 200 ms/μm), the presence of 150 mg/ml PEG8000 almost arrested the condensation (Figure 1).

 Data courtesy of Dr. Priya Banerjee at the University at Buffalo

 Previous in vitro experiments have shown that high RNA-to-ribonucleoproteins (RNA-to-RNP) ratios can inhibit the condensation between protein droplets.
 By contrast, low RNA-to-RNP ratios can promote the same process.
-Consequently, scientists from the Banerjee lab at the University at Buffalo investigated the condensation properties between different RNAs and polypeptides.
+Consequently,

-The researchers assessed the molecule-dependent effect of interactions between poly(A) or poly(U) RNAs and different peptide domains (R/G-rich or K/G-rich) on droplet stability, measure through droplet fusion.
+Scientists from the Banerjee lab at the University at Buffalo investigated the condensation properties between different RNAs and polypeptides.
+The researchers assessed the molecule-dependent effect of interactions between poly(A) or poly(U) RNAs and different peptide domains (R/G-rich or K/G-rich) on droplet stability, measured through droplet fusion.

 They found that peptide droplets composed of K/G-rich peptides and poly(U) fused twice as fast (mean, 0.0028 s/µm) as droplets with R/G-rich peptides and poly(A) RNA (Figure 3).
 The results indicate a higher fluidity and lower viscosity in the former structure and suggest that short-range attractions and long-range forces regulate RNA–peptide condensate formation.